sborenst/mcp_convertor/README.md

 ## Contents

-- `mcp-atlassian-local-server.md` - Comprehensive guide for running any MCP server locally
+- `mcp-atlassian-local-server.md` - Basic guide for running any MCP server locally
 - Examples and patterns for different types of MCP servers

 ## Quick Start